nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [Back to Table of Contents](#toc)

-#### 4.5 Find module(s) by keyword(s) : `find` <a name="find-module"></a>
+#### 5.5 Find module(s) by keyword(s) : `find` <a name="find-module"></a>

-Displays specific module(s) and their details previously logged by the user which satisfies the keyword(s) queried.
+Displays specific module(s) and their details previously logged by the user satisfying the keyword(s) queried.
-Use this command to find modules that match the keywords are interested in without needing to manually scroll through the list of modules.
+You may use this command to find modules that match the keywords you are interested in without needing to manually scroll through the list of modules.
+For instance, you may want to find out the core modules which you obtained a good grade (A+, A, A-) for, so that you can choose your strongest area to potentially specialise in.

 **Syntax:** `find <keyword>...` or `find <module-code>`

-Specify one or more parameters in `<keywords>` that you want to find your modules by.
+Specify one or more parameters in `<keyword>...` that you want to find your modules by.
 This parameter can be from the following category:
-* `/m <code prefix>`
+* `/m <code-prefix>`
 * `/c <credit>`
 * `/y <year-semester>`
 * `/g <grade>`